About My Medicare Matters

 How long will the NCOA Services and Aon Retiree Health Exchange alliance continue?

-Both NCOA Services and Aon Retiree Health Exchange are committed to making it much easier for people with Medicare to make informed and confident choices about their health coverage and make the most of that coverage.
-We anticipate working with Aon Retiree Health Exchange over the long term to offer this service to people with Medicare.
-It fits into NCOA’s goal to improve the lives of 10 million seniors by 2020.
+NCOA Services and their partners, Aon Retiree Health Exchange and Via Benefits are committed to making it much easier for people with Medicare to make informed and confident choices about their health coverage and make the most of that coverage.
+We anticipate working with Aon Retiree Health Exchange and Via Benefits over the long term to offer this service to people with Medicare.
+It also fits into NCOA’s goal to improve the lives of 10 million seniors by 2020.

-Is NCOA selling email lists to Aon Retiree Health Exchange?
+Is NCOA selling email lists to their partners?
 How can you assure the anonymity and privacy of the individuals who visit MyMedicareMatters.org?

-Is NCOA Services encouraging visitors to the website to purchase directly from Aon Retiree Health Exchange?
+Is NCOA Services encouraging visitors to the website to purchase directly from Aon Retiree Health Exchange™ or Via Benefits™?

 No. NCOA Services recognizes that some visitors may find that their current plan is best for them.
-For those who should or want to shop around, in most cases, NCOA Services will recommend three options: (1) Medicare.gov, (2) the consumer’s local State Health Insurance Assistance Program (SHIP), and (3) Aon Retiree Health Exchange, a licensed insurance brokerage that meets NCOA’s Standards of Excellence.
+For those who should or want to shop around, in most cases, NCOA Services will recommend three options: (1) Medicare.gov, (2) the consumer’s local State Health Insurance Assistance Program (SHIP), and (3) our partners, Aon Retiree Health Exchange or Via Benefits, licensed insurance brokerages that meet NCOA’s Standards of Excellence.
 NCOA Services does not intend to steer people with Medicare away from their current plan or to any one plan or resource for more information.
 Rather, we are helping people understand their situation better, educating them about their available choices and giving them options for finding plans that best meet their needs and circumstances.

 Is this different from other NCOA partnerships?